Car Wrap vs Paint – Differences in Cost, Completion Time, & More!

 So, you are looking at around, on average, $400 to $600 dollars to wrap your car yourself.

-On the other hand, if you decide to paint your car, get ready for a ton of prep work.
-You’ll need:
+On the other hand, if you decide to paint your car, get ready for a ton of prep work as you’ll need the following items:

 1. A sander to remove the old paint